Ashoro, Hokkaido: Mascot

 Ashoro's official town mascot character is named Ayumi-chan (アユミちゃん), selected to promote the town in 1989.
 There are two generations of the mascot, and both are used today for town events.

 The first generation of the mascot was used around 1990.
 Due to his peculiar appearance, he was unpopular with children.
-He can be described as a large pink right foot with large toes, and a smiling face on the shortened sole/torso with a concerned looking unibrow.
-He has arms, long legs, and is wearing dark blue mittens and shoes.
+He can be described as a large pink right foot with large toes, and a smiling face on the shortened sole/torso, with a concerned-looking unibrow.
+He has long arms and legs and is wearing dark blue mittens and shoes.
 He is also holding a giant butterbur (rawan-buki) stalk.

 Right foot Ayumi-chan was stored in a warehouse when the second generation was created.
-He was put away in the late 2000s and was brought back out in April 2021 when characters that are creepy/cute started gaining popularity in popular culture.
+He was put away in the late 2000s and brought back in April 2021, when creepy/cute characters started gaining popularity in popular culture.

-Second generation Ayumi-chan is a left foot, and is characterized as cute, friendly, and gentle.
+Second-generation Ayumi-chan is left-footed and is characterized as cute, friendly, and gentle.
 Since her appearance in the early 2010s, she has been very popular with children.

-Her appearance can be described as a large, more proportionate pink foot, with sparkling eyes, a friendly looking smiling face, short legs, and arms.
-She is wearing green gloves and boots, also holding a giant butterbur stalk.
+Her appearance can be described as a large, more proportionate pink foot, sparkling eyes, a friendly-looking smiling face, and short legs and arms.
+She is wearing green gloves and boots and is also holding a giant butterbur stalk.

-Both versions of Ayumi-chan are considered to be athletic and take part in different town sporting events.
-They also make an appearance during other cultural town events and have an active role in the town's social media pages.
+Both versions of Ayumi-chan are considered athletic and take part in various town sporting events.
+They also make appearances at other cultural town events and play an active role on the town's social media pages.

 In 2021, the town released Ayumi-chan LINE stickers of both characters for Japan's commonly used messaging app.